top of page

 Media Credits.png

-Cracknell credits the making of THE LETTER DIARIES to a conversation she once had with former NBC Today co-host Jane Pauley, current host of CBS Sunday Morning and a celebrity vocal about the stigma of mental illnessAt the time, Cracknell was the VP, Head of Publicity for Pauley's short-lived daytime talk show, which had the two traveling together on a media tour of American cities.
+Cracknell credits the making of THE LETTER DIARIES to a conversation she once had with former NBC Today co-host Jane Pauley, current host of CBS Sunday Morning and a celebrity vocal about the stigma of mental illness.
+At the time, Cracknell was the VP, Head of Publicity for Pauley's short-lived daytime talk show, which had the two traveling together on a media tour of American cities.

 Of the experience, Cracknell says, “Pauley was correct.
 The writing process does take you on a therapeutic journey.
 I felt like Dorothy in The Wonderful Wizard of Oz at the end of The Yellow Brick Road when Dorothy clicked her ruby red slippers and Glinda, the good witch, tells her, “You’ve always had the power.”

-Nonetheless, Cracknell spoke up with the idea that if one speaks up, the next will stand up and another will find her voice.
+So, when Cracknell spoke up, she was alone in her plight.
+There were no high profile women exposing media tycoons.
+Nonetheless, Cracknell spoke up with the assumption that if one speaks up, the next will stand up and another will find their voice.
 With numbers, change happens.
-Hear more from the author as she chit-chats with THRIVE GLOBAL, AUTHORITY MAGAZINE, and on podcasts Arrows & Lattes, Unbreak My Heart, and What Women Want!
+Hear more from the author as she chit-chats on podcasts Arrows & Lattes, Unbreak My Heart, and What Women Want.
+She later learns how to turn up the volume from the loudest voices in daytime talk from Rolonda to Leeza and Oprah

 bottom of page